ramakotiabhi/bedrock-bug-reporting-agent/README.md

 ### 3. 3.
 Platform FAQ & Support Hand-off Transcripts
 Description: Conversational logs for non-bug paths.
+Platform Questions & Hand-offs:  test run demonstrates proper handling for all three requested cases:

+Covered FAQ Question: Accurately answered support hours from the documentation.

+Uncovered FAQ Question: Correctly recognized that an expired subscription refund is not in the FAQ and routed to the support phone line (1-800-555-0199).

+Other Request: Properly identified an out-of-scope Python scripting request and provided a polite hand-off to human support.
 <img width="1115" height="480" alt="Screenshot 2026-09-10 220903" src="https://github.com/user-attachments/assets/537b50ca-bc10-477e-8843-4b4d5060c87f" />